albertvisser/scripts/readme.rst

 **morefromdos.py**

     Python script to change Windows line endings to Unix ones for all Python files in a directory.
-Takes one argument: the directory name.
+Takes two arguments: a directory name and an extension.
 Without an argument, works in the current working directory.
+Without an extension specified, works on Python source files (extension .py).

 **notetree**